|

 I wish I were gay!).
 Anyway,

-yes, clearly I think it’s terrible.”
+yes, clearly I think it’s terrible.” |

-“Someone who would
+“Someone who

 choose to end the life of an innocent